 - Keep music levels lower after 11pm and not audible outside the property.

 - Avoid playing loud music outside

-- Avoid noisy DIY activities in the evenings, Sundays or bank holidays when others may want to relax.
+- Avoid carrying out noisy DIY activities, early in the morning, evenings, Sundays or bank holidays when others may want to relax.

 - If you are having an event involving music in your property or on your land go outside and check how loud the noise is when the event is happening, and if necessary take action to reduce noise levels to a reasonable level

 1. If your noise complaint is about regular early morning deliveries, constant fan type noise or regular noise, please contact us.
 For all other noise sources please complete our noise monitoring sheets which can be found under our useful downloads section and either e-mail them to us, send them to us or drop off at one of our offices.